Nova8F/Project_1.0/README.md

 Additionally, BareMinerals was identified as the top brand for chemical usage, particularly with 3,031 instances of Titanium Dioxide.
 Given its prevalence in our dataset, we aimed to investigate the other chemicals more thoroughly, excluding Titanium Dioxide.
 This deeper analysis led us to discover that Coty is the foremost company in chemical usage when Titanium Dioxide is not considered, with retinol being their primary chemical of concern.
 Retinol is known to have side effects such as skin irritation, increased sensitivity to sunlight, and potential teratogenic effects.

+- Which brands have the highest frequency of hazardous chemicals?

 Furthermore, our focused analysis on companies producing baby products indicated that Harmon Stores had the highest chemical counts for lead and cadmium.
 These heavy metals pose significant risks to child development, with cadmium in particular being linked to autism.

+Titanium dioxide was by far the most reported chemical which is very concerning as it is considered a carcinogen when in powdered form.
+It doesn’t mean all the products that have been reported are in powdered form but it is concerning to have any carcinogen product to put on your skin.
+The other chemicals have been found to have caused cancer from the graph and at the minimum is skin irritations.
+We, the consumers should be aware of what we put on our bodies as they affect us for the rest of our lives.
+The graph informs about chemicals that were allowed in past products for current consumers to throw away.

+-